Nvidia: First graphics accelerator

+Public company

+Nvidia went public on January 22, 1999.
+Investing in Nvidia after it had already failed to deliver on its contract turned out to be Irimajiri's best decision as Sega's president.
+After Irimajiri left Sega in 2000, Sega sold its Nvidia stock for $15 million.

-The release of the RIVA TNT in 1998, solidified Nvidia's reputation for developing capable graphics adapters.
-In late 1999, Nvidia released the GeForce 256 (NV10), most notably introducing on-board transformation and lighting (T&L) to consumer-level 3D hardware.
+In late 1999, Nvidia released the GeForce 256 (NV10), its first product expressly marketed as a GPU, which was most notable for introducing onboard transformation and lighting (T&L) to consumer-level 3D hardware.
 Running at 120 MHz and featuring four-pixel pipelines, it implemented advanced video acceleration, motion compensation, and hardware sub-picture alpha blending.
 The GeForce outperformed existing products by a wide margin.

 Due to the success of its products, Nvidia won the contract to develop the graphics hardware for Microsoft's Xbox game console, which earned Nvidia a $200 million advance.
 However, the project took many of its best engineers away from other projects.
-In the short term this did not matter, and the GeForce2 GTS shipped in the summer of 2000.
-In December 2000, Nvidia reached an agreement to acquire the intellectual assets of its one-time rival 3dfx, a pioneer in consumer 3D graphics technology leading the field from mid 1990s until 2000.
+In the short term this did not matter, and the GeForce 2 GTS shipped in the summer of 2000.
+In December 2000, Nvidia reached an agreement to acquire the intellectual assets of its one-time rival 3dfx, a pioneer in consumer 3D graphics technology leading the field from the mid-1990s until 2000.
 The acquisition process was finalized in April 2002.

+In 2001, Standard & Poor's selected Nvidia to replace the departing Enron in the S&P 500 stock index, meaning that index funds would need to hold Nvidia shares going forward.

 In July 2002, Nvidia acquired Exluna for an undisclosed sum.
 Exluna made software-rendering tools and the personnel were merged into the Cg project.
 In August 2003, Nvidia acquired MediaQ for approximately US$70 million.
-On April 22, 2004, Nvidia acquired iReady, also a provider of high performance TCP/IP and iSCSI offload solutions.
-In December 2004, it was announced that Nvidia would assist Sony with the design of the graphics processor (RSX) in the PlayStation 3 game console.
+It launched GoForce the following year.
+On April 22, 2004, Nvidia acquired iReady, also a provider of high-performance TCP offload engines and iSCSI controllers.
+In December 2004, it was announced that Nvidia would assist Sony with the design of the graphics processor (RSX) for the PlayStation 3 game console.
 On December 14, 2005, Nvidia acquired ULI Electronics, which at the time supplied third-party southbridge parts for chipsets to ATI, Nvidia's competitor.
 In March 2006, Nvidia acquired Hybrid Graphics.
 In December 2006, Nvidia, along with its main rival in the graphics industry AMD (which had acquired ATI), received subpoenas from the U.S. Department of Justice regarding possible antitrust violations in the graphics card industry.